gitworkflows/meshplay/docs/pages/reference/meshplayctl/meshplayctl-exp.md

 ## Synopsis

-List of experimental commands for testing and evaluation purpose.
+Commands under the Experimental group are for testing and evaluation prior to promotion to general availability.
+Experimental commands are subject to change.
 <pre class='codeblock-pre'>
 <div class='codeblock'>
 meshplayctl exp [flags]